anujnamdeo/igloo/README.md

 # igloo
-Connect with random people around the globe, chat and connect with them.
+Connect with random people around the world, chat and connect with them.